arjunmalhotra1/CustomerIO-API-Integration/README.md

 ### Findings
-With URI as https://track.customer.io/api/v1sdasdasdasdasd/customers & Site_id and Api_key invalid response is 200 OK
+With URI as https://track.customer.io/api/v1sdasdasdasdasd/customers & invalid Site_id/Api_key, response is 200 OK.
 A not valid path should return 404.

 ### Product Question
 Yes it is supported in the customer.io the documentation [here](https://customer.io/docs/api/#operation/identify) state that having
  > set _update:true

-Customer.io will not create a new profile, even if the identifier in the path isn't found.
+Customer.io will not create a new profile, even if the identifier in the path isn't found. hence only update is allowed.
+We would need to add the above line additional for each of the users in the data.config file.
+On the scale of 1-10 this is not hacky since this is how customer.io has specifications defined so I would say 1.
+Edge cases I would be concerned about would be what if a user gives "false" and expects customer.io to start inserting new users.